-Students also participate in a seminar concurrent with their semester of field placement.
-The seminar meets for approximately 14 hours during the semester, and will serve as a forum for reflection on the fieldwork component, case review, and other topics.
+Students must enroll in a seminar concurrent with their semester of field placement.
+The seminar will meet for approximately 14 hours during the semester, and will serve as a forum for reflection on the fieldwork component, case review, and other topics.

-Prerequisites: The clinic is open to students who have successfully completed 32 hours of law studies and have successfully completed or are concurrently enrolled in evidence.
+Prerequisites: The clinic is open to students who have successfully completed 28 hours of law studies and have successfully completed or are concurrently enrolled in evidence.
 Students may not enroll in an externship while doing the fieldwork component of the Legal Services Clinic during the 5 credit semester.
-You may take an externship while enrolled in the Legal Services Prerequisite Skills Seminar.
+A student may take an externship while enrolled in the Legal Services Prerequisite Skills Seminar.

 Students Certified Under Rule 3:03: Legal Services Clinic students are required to be certified to practice under the Massachusetts Supreme Judicial Court Student Practice Rule 3:03.
 Please note that an amendment is sent to the S.J.C. upon completion of the clinical program and 3:03 certification is withdrawn at that time.

-Application Requirements: Resume, unofficial transcript, and Legal Services Clinic application.
+Application Requirements: Legal Services Clinic application, resume, and unofficial transcript.

 "Applying for the Legal Services Clinic was the best decision I made in law school, and it was by far the most outstanding educational experience I have had at Western New England University.
 The clinic gave me the opportunity to work with a wide variety of clients facing a broad range of problems.
 Helping real clients with their real issues taught me more about being a lawyer than any textbook or lecture.
 Working in the Legal Services office with their experienced lawyers gave me a tremendous insight about the practical aspects of the legal profession.
 Lastly, because Legal Services works primarily with economically disadvantaged clients, I learned first hand the vital role that lawyers can play in the lives of our clients.
 Its not only the students that benefit from working at Legal Services - you can make a real and positive impact on our community even while you learn the skills you will need in your professional career after law school."